RFX01/PalPal/README.md

 # PalPal - PalServer Helper Tool
 This is a tool to help manage a Palworld Dedicated Server.

+**BEWARE OF SCAMMERS.
+If anyone claims to be selling a special version of PalPal that I made, they are lying to you.
+I did not provide any significantly modified versions of PalPal to anyone.
+All significant changes I make are published in this repository.** This notice is not related to selling the software in general.
+Please refer to the [License](LICENSE) for more information.

 ## Features
 - Configure Server using YAML File instead of single line INI
 - Automated Systemd Unit Setup